wzeng96/Final-Project-Group-2/Jingya Gao/readme.md

-this is a test for readme.
+This is an indivisual file for JYG.